Keith Wilson, MSW, D. Div.

 Each summer, 12-year-old boys are thrust into the spotlight of the Little League World Series.
 It is a great thrill for most of them to be on TV and have the whole country watch them compete play against the best young baseball players in the world for what is truly a world championship.

-Preventing Sexual Abuse in Youth Sports: Background Checks Good First Step
+Preventing Sexual Abuse in Youth Sports: Background Checks A Good First Step

-It is every parent's nightmare that their child might be a victim of a sexual predator while participating in youth sports.
-This has become a very high profile issue in sports as well as in other segments of society.
+are 18.
+One of the places that children are vulnerable is in youth sports.
 Unfortunately sexual abuse of young players has occurred in youth sports leagues of all kinds, as well as with individual coaches in individual youth sports.

 Syndicate content